Who We Are

 - We believe we are all called to the ministry of intercession and we want to see his kingdom come.

-- We need the Lord of the harvest to send us and other laborers into the harvest field.8
+- We need the Lord of the harvest to send us and other laborers in to the harvest field.8

 Sharing and Generosity

 Because we value a spirit of “community”, we commit ourselves to both sharing and giving to believers and unbelievers alike.
 In sharing what we have with others we confess that God is the true owner and that we are only stewards in His vineyard.
-Following the example of Christ’s sacrifice at the Cross we are called to sacrifice as well.
-We encourage our people to give as often and as generously as they can, and to consider themselves stewards of the rest.
+Following the example of Christ’s sacrifice at the Cross, we are called to sacrifice as well.
+We encourage our people to give as often and as generously as they can and to consider themselves stewards of the rest.
 Likewise, the collective finances of the church and ministries are used to advance the mission of Project:Re3.9

 The Whole World

 While we understand that our most transforming ministry will take place where we are planted and in our own city, we commit ourselves to the mission of God to reach the whole world.
-We believe that Jesus came as the Savior, not of one people, but of the whole world.
+We believe that Jesus came as the Savior, not of one person, but of the whole world.
 Project:Re3 assumes responsibility for the world, not because we believe we can reach it alone, but because we accept the mandate of the Great Commission and the heart of God to love and sacrifice for the discipleship of the whole world.
 We accept this apostolic mandate to send and be sent into every part of the world and our place in partnership with the global church.10

 - Ecc 4:9-10, Matt 18:20, John 15:13, Acts 2:44, Romans 12:4-8 and10, Romans 13:8, Romans 15:7, 1Corn 10:24, Gal 6:2, Eph 4:11-13, Eph 5:21, Phil 2:3-4, Heb 3:15 and10:24-25, Hebrews 6:10-11, 1 Peter 3:8, 1 John 3:16, 7-12, Rev 4:4,10